jinwooro/JavaSMT/README.md

 # JavaSMT

-Generate constraints from inputs for scheduling a static network
+Generate constraints from inputs for scheduling a static network.
+Incompleted as the multi-path constraints are not fully done.